Heart-healthy dietDiet - heart health

 Current dietary guidelines for heart health recommend that:

 All fats, good or bad, are high in calories compared to proteins and carbohydrates.
-In order to calculate daily fat intake, multiply the number of fat grams eaten by nine (one fat gram provides 9 calories, whether it's oil or fat) and divide by the number of total daily calories desired.
-One teaspoon of oil, butter, or other fats provides about 5 grams of fat.
-All fats, no matter what source they are from, add the same calories.
+One fat gram provides 9 calories.
 The American Heart Association recommends choosing fats and oils that have less than 2 grams of saturated fat per tablespoon.

 Try to replace saturated fats and trans fatty acids with unsaturated fats from plant and fish oils.
-Omega-3 fatty acids, which are found in fish and some plant sources, are a good source of unsaturated fats.
-Generally, two servings of fish per week provide a healthful amount of omega-3 fatty acids.

 Carbohydrates are either complex (as in starches) or simple (as in sugars).
 One gram of carbohydrates provides four calories.
-The current general recommendation is that carbohydrates should provide 50 - 60% of the daily caloric intake.
+The current general recommendation is that carbohydrates should provide 50 to 60% of the daily caloric intake.
 Many studies report that people can protect their heart and circulation by eating plenty of fruits and vegetables.

-Complex Carbohydrates (Fiber).
-Complex carbohydrates found in whole grains and vegetables are preferred over those found in starch-heavy foods, such as pastas, white-flour products, and white potatoes.
+Complex Carbohydrates (Fiber): Complex carbohydrates found in whole grains and vegetables are preferred over those found in starch-heavy foods, such as pastas, white-flour products, and white potatoes.
 Most complex carbohydrates are high in fiber, which is important for health.
 Whole grains are extremely important for people with diabetes or those at risk for it.